Find a Cardio-Oncology Specialist

-We screen patients to prevent early heart problems and catch pre-existing heart disease, as well as monitor cardiac side effects from chemotherapy and radiation.
+We screen each cancer patient to prevent early heart problems and catch pre-existing heart disease, as well as monitor for cardiac side effects from chemotherapy and radiation.
 Our cardio-oncology team works together to manage your treatment and provide follow-up care, if needed.

 - Blood clots

 - Heart tumors

 - Myocardial ischemia